luca-demartino/Parallel-Jacobi/README.md

-# Parallel and Distributed System Project 2020/2021 🎓
+# Paralle Jacobi Method - Parallel and Distributed System Project 🎓

-The Jacobi iterative method computes the result of a system of equations Ax = B (with x vector of variable of length n, A matrix of coefficients of dimension n by n and vector of known terms of length n) iteratively computing a new approximation of the values of the different variables according to the formula:
+The Jacobi iterative method computes the result of a system of equations Ax = B (with x vector of the variable of length n, A matrix of coefficients of dimension n by n and vector of known terms of length n) iteratively computing a new approximation of the values of the different variables according to the formula:

 ![plot](./formula.png)